 Remember, the only things you actually need include a place to live, a certain amount of clothing, and food and water.

 To quickly determine the difference between a want and need, think of a need being something required for survival.
 Needs are water for drinking, food to eat, clothing to keep you warm, and shelter to live in.
+These are different needs and wants examples.

 On the other hand, a want is everything else.
 Wants are there to make life a little more enjoyable.